alexhaydock/install-gentoo/README.md

 Gentoo is rare among modern Linux distributions in that it still provides first-class support for the OpenRC init system (a.k.a. the old way of doing things).
 This is what is targeted in the Handbook, and most of the instructions available on the Wiki for other packages assume you are running OpenRC.
 All is not lost, however, for denizens of planet Red Hat, as Gentoo does make `systemd` available if the user wants to use it.
 All of the other components of a "next-gen" Linux system are available too: Wayland, `systemd-boot`.

 So I decided my direction for the project would be to build out a system using the handbook's suggested setup.
-After building and automating the handbook's suggested config (over and over, until it works), I would switch out the old-hat components that Gentoo suggests for their fancy modern equivalents.
+After building and automating the handbook's suggested config (over and over, until it works), I started experimenting with switching out the old-hat components that Gentoo suggests for their fancy modern equivalents.
 I would switch out OpenRC for systemd, then `grub` for `systemd-boot`, then X.Org for Wayland.
-Even as simple as migrating from editing `/etc/conf.d/hostname` and `/etc/hosts` to using `hostnamectl`.
+Even the smaller changes, like migrating from editing `/etc/conf.d/hostname` and `/etc/hosts` to using `hostnamectl`.
 You get the idea.

-It's worth noting that you might not actually *want* all of these components in your system.
+It's worth noting that you might not actually *want* all of these next-gen components in your system.
 Next-gen does not always mean "ready", and that's certainly something I discovered along the way.
 But the idea was not to build myself a next-gen system I actually wanted to use.
 After all, I could just use [Fedora](https://getfedora.org/) for that.
 I simply wanted to teach myself more about how systems like this are glued together 'under the hood'.

 Anyway, as I'd hoped, I learned a lot from this project, and I can fully recommend it for anyone interested in lifting the curtain on how a Linux distribution actually fits together.

 ### Known issues / things to bear in mind
-* The default users are `vagrant:password` and `root:root-password`, which aren't great and will need changing after install.
+* The default users are `user:password` and `root:root-password`, which aren't great and will need changing after install.
-* The initial `install.yml` playbook isn't fully idempotent, which is generally considered bad Ansible practice.
+* The initial `install.yml` playbook isn't quite fully idempotent, which is generally considered bad Ansible practice.
+I've tried to control for this by adding checkpoints that write files into `/tmp` as we run through the playbook, recording which steps we've successfully run and making it easier to iterate on the playbook for development.
-  * In reality, this isn't a huge problem though as it's designed to be run against a Gentoo LiveCD to conduct an initial install once and once only.
-* Uses `systemd`.
-There is no simple way to switch this to OpenRC.
+* This setup uses `systemd`.
+There is no simple way to switch this to OpenRC, but I might consider it in the future.
 * There is no LSM active.
 There is an `eselect profile` with SELinux which I may attempt to use in the future.
-* This is also not Gentoo Hardened, but I will consider that `eselect profile` too.
+* This is also not Hardened Gentoo, but I will consider that `eselect profile` too.
 * You need at least 4GB RAM to build a proper system with GNOME.
 Once it gets to building bits like Webkit and Spidermonkey, it will happily shoot up to 4.5GB+ used.
-So really 8GB is a bare minimum for desktop Gentoo unless you want to be grinding swap all day.
+So really 8GB is a bare minimum for building a desktop based on Gentoo unless you want to be grinding swap all day.
-* This will take **ages** to run.
-No... seriously... **ages**.
-My development machine is admittedly showing its age now, but it takes well over 12 hours to finish a Packer run for this system.
-Interestingly, the majority of that time seems to be spent building Firefox.
+* This will probably take **ages** to run.
+Especially if you include the Firefox package.
+My development machine is admittedly showing its age now, but it takes about 12 hours to finish a Packer run for this system.
+(It's a **huge** amount faster when not building Firefox).

 ---